 Noncicatricial alopecia: No clinical sign of tissue inflammation, scarring, or atrophy of skin.

-Cicatricial alopecia: Evidence of tissue destruction such as inflammation, ...
+Cicatricial alopecia: Evidence of tissue destruction such as inflammation, atrophy, and scarring may ...